 The body count tells me I may have lied slightly about the ‘wholesome’ part.
 But the show is an excellent pick-me-up if you’re feeling down.
 There’s a lot of murder and some intimately depressing moral bankruptcy, but really you’re looking at Douglas Adams absurdity at its most brain-breakingly hilarious.

 Full disclosure: I did not like the first episode.
 I did not like Dirk Gently (initially).
-Nor did I appreciate the wild, devil-may-care attitude that the writers seemed to have toward introducing their show.
-The goal seemed to be to throw every vaguely confusing concept into a single script to convince me that THINGS WERE HAPPENING so I would KEEP WATCHING.
+Nor did I appreciate the wild, devil-may-care attitude that the writers seemed to have toward their own show.
+The first episode’s goal seemed to be to throw every vaguely confusing concept into a single forty-five-minute period to convince me that THINGS WERE HAPPENING so I would KEEP WATCHING.

-Dirk Gently is a show that is, at its core, crazy in the most open, honest, encouraging, uplifting way.
-Its characters are deeply flawed, particularly its protagonist; its side-characters are unbelievable; and its plot is, quite frankly, bamboozling – until you get to the end and realize all this madness can be explained.
-Simply.
-(Mostly.)
+Dirk Gently is crazy in the most honest, uplifting way.
+Its characters are deeply flawed, particularly its protagonist; its side-characters are fantastic creatures and fascinating people; and its plot is, quite frankly, bamboozling – until you get to the end and realize all this madness can be explained.

 Season 1 is available on Netflix (picture is courtesy of BBC America and Variety)